 This is a 2 unit course studied during Year 11 and Year 12.
-This subject may contribute to your ATAR.

 There is approximately an equal amount of theory and practical work and most work is carried out on the computer.
 A significant amount of time is spent on developing information systems.